trnsrt/ts/_drafts/financial-freedom.md

 Traditional finance is going through difficult times: Haunted by its own past it is failing to adopt to changing customer demands.
 What are key problems they are facing?
 How would DeFi address them?

 My last post was about digital identities.
-In summary: Tech giants are getting more and more powerful everyday posing a thread to privacy and in essence to freedom.
+In summary: Tech giants are getting more and more powerful everyday posing a threat to privacy and in essence to freedom.
 Solution: Give power back to individuals.
 How?
 A decentralized model, where the users fully own and control their digital identity.

 The question is: Is it possible to apply the same logic to other parts of our digital lives?

-## Introducing DeFi

-This is actually what DeFi (decentralized finance) has been trying to bring to the table.
-As the main use case of blockchain technologies in financial sector, DeFi focuses on giving the power back to individuals.

-Why do we need blockchain technologies in finance?
-Let's have a closer look:
+Let's say finance?

 ## How have financial players fared along so far?